pyrogram/pyrogram/docs/source/topics/smart-plugins.rst

 .. note::

     Remember: there can be at most one handler, within a group, dealing with a specific update.
 Plugins with overlapping filters included a second time will not work.
-Learn more at `More on Updates <MoreOnUpdates.html>`_.
+Learn more at `More on Updates <more-on-updates>`_.

 This default loading behaviour is usually enough, but sometimes you want to have more control on what to include (or exclude) and in which exact order to load plugins.
 The way to do this is to make use of ``include`` and ``exclude``